Safety Reporting - SOP 1.4.b

 In addition, it is recommended that the following information is provided:

-• A full description of the event (or if all the information is not available at the time of the initial report, this could be included in the follow-up), including the event start date, whether it is resolved or not and, if resolved, the date of resolution.
+• Full description of the event (if all the information is not available at the time of the initial report, this could be included in the follow-up report), including the event start date, whether it is resolved or not and, if resolved, the date of resolution.

 • Any relevant medical history or relevant concurrent conditions that are not already listed as part of the event.